Cardiac Surgeon Disability Claims

 While doctors and nurses of all career types face high stress environments as they fulfill crucial roles in healthcare and the wellbeing of the general populace, cardiac surgeons may encounter more stress than average.
 Patients who need the services and expertise of a cardiac surgeon are typically in life-or-death situations, with no exaggeration.
 Many cardiac surgeons become unable to perform the duties of a surgeon, but may otherwise remain capable of seeing patients in an office setting.

 Dabdoub Law Firm is here to provide reliable legal support, counsel, and representation to cardiac surgeons in need of long-term disability insurance benefits.
 Our disability insurance lawyers and ERISA attorneys proudly take cases for people across the United States who work in all sorts of occupations and who experience all forms of disabling medical conditions.
 The firm has represented cardiac surgeons with total disability claims, even if the surgeon continued to practice in a clinical setting.
-Cardiac surgeon usually have what is known as “own occupation” disability insurance policies, which insurer their ability to perform the duties of a surgeon.
+Cardiac surgeons usually have what is known as “own occupation” disability insurance policies, which insure their ability to perform the duties of a surgeon.

 We can be there for you from start to finish, including guidance for initial claim filings, settlements, lawsuits in trial courts, and appeals in federal courts.
 Thanks to the continual efforts of our law firm to exceed our clients’ greatest expectations, we have been able to recover millions of dollars’ worth of disability insurance benefits for our clients throughout the years.